Interview: Modular Building Series with Jamie Berard

 This interview took place on May 31, 2018 at the LEGO Idea House.
-The interview has been broken into two parts—also check out our interview which explored the Creator Expert series as a whole.
+The interview has been broken into two parts—be sure to also check out the first part of our interview where we explored the Creator Expert series as a whole.

 10 years of the Modular Building Series